What is the key to a great snorkeling experience?

 Some users reported not enough volume of air through the snorkel

 Up next is the Seavenger Aviator set.
-Provided in all sizes, available for kids and youth.
+Provided in all sizes, available for kids and youth with a dry snorkel.

 16 inch short fins with an open foot pocket are great for travel.
 The mask has a single lens tempered glass mask that resists scratches from sand.